-If the macro used in the program has been modified, (name, type, number of inputs / outputs, or the parameter Use in macro of an element), it will be displayed in red in the program and the user will be prompted to update the macro.
+If the macro used in the program has been modified, (name, type, number of I/O points, or the parameter Use in macro of any block), it will be displayed in red in the program and the user will be prompted to update the macro.
 A macro is considered to be modified after the changes made in Macro Editor are saved.